 If you're saying "I do" in a tropical destination, go ahead and embrace the local flora.
-Well, that is if you want to stick to any kind of budget!
-And why not?
 We love tropical blooms and leaves—think palm fronds, monstera leaves, elephant ears, and more—on a beach, in lush mountain terrain, in the rice fields of Bali, and beyond.
-The best thing about this plant (among the many reasons to love it) is that because of the size, it can be used as a ceremony backdrop, in a flower installation above your head table, or even as a fun photo prop.
-We found palms—and all of its tropical leaf friends—as small as your hand and others taller than a person (see the ceremony backdrop below).
-Another secret: it holds its shape, something your florist will absolutely thank you for.
+The best thing about this plant is that it can be used as a ceremony backdrop, in a flower installation above your head table, or even as a fun photo prop.
+We found palms—and all of its tropical leaf friends—as small as your hand and others taller than a person.
+Another secret: It holds its shape, something your florist will absolutely thank you for.

-But that's not all.
-Palm wedding décor works in so many situations thanks to the leafy green hue, a neutral in the flower world.
-It's the perfect base for a big installation where you're adding in tropical blooms in pinks, oranges, and yellows, tying together an otherwise interesting mix—or even as the back of a bouquet!
+Palm leaf wedding décor also works in many situations thanks to the leafy green hue, a neutral in the flower world.
+It's the perfect base for a big installation where you're adding in tropical blooms in pinks, oranges, and yellows, tying together an otherwise interesting mix—or even as the back of a bouquet.
 A single monstera leaf or pair of palms can give your bridal bouquet an asymmetrical shape, all the while fusing different textures together.
-And don't get us started on palms on wedding cakes.
-See below, but they can add texture in the form of a sugar flower, dimension as the real thing, or even an artistic touch when watercolored.
+And don't get us started on palms on wedding cakes, which can add texture in the form of a sugar flower, dimension as the real thing, or even an artistic touch when watercolored.

 Needless to say, we're loving this trend in any and all forms.
 Take a peek at the photo inspiration below and start pinning what you like for your big day.
-And remember: You can use this trend even if you're not marrying in the tropics!
-We included a few pics below that took place in venues as far flung as as the mean streets of New York City.
-Proof that the palm is in style—anywhere.
+And remember: You can use this trend even if you're not marrying in the tropics.
+We included a few pictures below that took place in venues as far-flung as the mean streets of New York City.